Land trusts offer a solution for land conservation that does not rely on government funding to help protect the land.

 Source: https://tpwd.texas.gov/state-parks/franklin-mountains

-7:30am - Lantern Lit Mine Tour
+Lantern Lit Mine Tour

 Step back in time and explore the copper prospecting mine by lantern light.

-Join your park ranger turned turn-of-the-century guide on a historical exploration of an old mine shaft in the Franklin's.
+Join your park ranger turned turn-of-the-century guide on a historical exploration of an old mine shaft in the Franklins.

 Bring: water, snacks, hiking boots/shoes, and comfortable clothes.
 If you are sensitive to oil lamp smoke, a face mask is highly encouraged.

-Fees: $8.00 per adult 13 years of age and older, $3.00 for Texas State Park Pass holders, and $1.00 for children between the ages of 5 and 12.
+Fee: $8.00 per adult 13 years of age and older, $3.00 for Texas State Park Pass holders, and $1.00 for children between the ages of 5 and 12.
+Payment can be made at the Visitor Center as you enter Tom Mays.

-10am - Prospect Mine Tour
+Prospect Mine Tour

 Join us for a hike out to the copper prospecting mines.